datagrok-ai/public/help/access/databases.md

 To define _suggestions_ or _validators_, provide the name of the function that will be executed to generate suggestions or validators as the user types a value.

-In some cases, users may need to enter filtering criteria as free text.
-To support this, Datagrok uses a search patterns feature that transforms free-text queries into proper SQL clauses on the server side.
+A special query input type is a _search pattern_ that allows you to enter free-text conditions that are then transformed into proper SQL clauses, for instance "this week" for a date column, or "> 50" for a numerical column.

-To use search patterns, set the input parameter's data type to `string` (since the user will be entering free text).
+To use search patterns, set the input parameter's data type to `string`.
 Then, specify the actual data type in the `pattern` _option_.
 To reference the search pattern that will be used against the specified column, use `@<patternName>(columnName)`.

-For example, to allow users to enter a free text query for the "freight" column in a table, you can use the following code snippet:
+Here's an example of a numerical pattern for filtering the "freightValue" column:

 ```
 --input: string freightValue = >= 10.0 {pattern: double}